SteveJobs91/Redfox/README.md

 # PythonWolf

+Since v2.0.0, this browser has been renamed Redfox.
+This browser is now a C# browser.

-This is a free and open-source Python browser built using the very powerful PyQt5 bindings and the very powerful PyQtWebEngineFramework.
+This was a free and open-source Python browser built using the very powerful PyQt5 bindings and the very powerful PyQtWebEngineFramework.
-We plan on adding C# and possibly CSS, JavaScript, and C++ to this project This browser requires PyQt5 and the PyQtWebEngineFramework.
-This browser also requires Python 3.10.0 or above installed.
+This browser required PyQt5 and the PyQtWebEngineFramework.
+This browser also required Python 3.10.0 or above installed.

 Steps to install Python, PyQt5 and the PyQtWebEngineFramework: